 Check that the engine cooling air intake screen is free of obstruction by grass clippings or debris and clean if required.
-Also, cylinder head cooling fins should be inspected and cleaned if any build-up of debris is noted [remove two (2) cylinder head access panels to inspect and clean].
-Refer to CLEAN-ING the Cylinder Head Cooling Fins in Maintenance Instructions for this procedure.
+Also, cylinder head cooling fins should be inspected and cleaned if any build-up of debris is noted.
+Refer to CLEANING the Cylinder Head Cooling Fins in Maintenance Instructions.